The St. Ann's Academy Team

 Eric has been a teacher in the Hornell City School District for 18 years.
 He is certified to teach K-6 regular education and K-12 special education.
 He is also very involved in youth sports and has coached volleyball, softball, baseball, and soccer in the community.
 Eric brings a wealth of experience and knowledge to our board.
 His input is critical to curriculum development, lesson planning, and teacher mentoring.
 Eric and his wife, Jennifer, have 3 children who attend SAA.

 Grant has studied at Alfred State College and also attended RIT, where he studied Business and IT Administration.
 He and his family have owned and run the Country Kitchen in Hornell for the past 30+ years.
 Grant and his family reside in Hornell, his children Angelina and Adam are both students at St. Ann's Academy.
 Grant's wife Lauren (Marino) has been a member of Our Lady of the Valley Parish for many years.
+Grant completed the RCIA program last year and is now a member of the Catholic faith and OLV.
 He is thrilled to now be a part of the SAA family and honored to be on the Board of Directors.
 Grant looks forward to helping SAA grow and thrive for many years to come.